Chuny2/File_Merger/readme.md

 # File Merger

-**File Merger** is a simple and modern program used to combine multiple text files into one.
+**File Merger** is a simple program used to combine multiple text files into one.
 It is ideal for tasks such as merging combo lists or processing datasets.

 ---